logordon/SENSE/README.md

 ![Sense Glasses](https://github.com/logordon/SENSE/blob/master/Project%20Images/DSC06593.JPG)

 # Welcome
 Welcome and thank you for checking out _Project SENSE_.
-To get an indepth guide on how this project was done **please visit the project [Wiki](https://github.com/logordon/SENSE/wiki)**.
+For more information on how this project was done **please visit the project [Wiki](https://github.com/logordon/SENSE/wiki)**.

 _Thank you and happy prototyping_ - Gordon Lo